 Peirce Mill: Two Hundred Years in the Nation’s Capital

 Local preservationist Steve Dryden offers a comprehensive history of one of the few remaining symbols of Washington, D.C.’s agrarian past and a reminder that Washington is a hometown with a rich history beyond the monuments on the Mall.
-Available from Politics and Prose bookstore, the Rock Creek Park Nature Center, and online at the Friends of Peirce Mill Shop.
+Available at the Politics and Prose bookstore, the Rock Creek Park Nature Center, and online at the Friends of Peirce Mill Shop.

 Peirce Mill Restoration FHC e-magazine

 Journalist Lee Cannon writes about the barrel hoist restoration project completed in April 2016. “…there were times when the miller needed to move grain or meal without sending it through the entire system.
 Thus the need for a device to move heavy loads up and down the mill, a role filled before by strong men or, at best, a pulley system.
 Enter, the barrel hoist.”
 Read More…